Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental setup

-In order to compensate ambient magnetic fields and to apply small ($\textless 2$G) uniform offsets, a pairs of large compensation coils are symmetrically installed around the glass cell.
-The coils have the shape of rectangular cuboid ($xyz$ dimensions $944\times1174\times674$mm, coordinates defined on Fig. \ref{transport_cross_section} as a reference for the whole manuscript), and are driven by a home-made bi-polar current source based on high-current paralleled operational amplifiers.
-The fields obtainable with these coils are $(0.8,1.5,2.15)$ G for the $xyz$ directions.
-We additionally employ a set of offset/gradient coils (Fig. \ref{ExperimentalSetupFullTransparent}), concentric with the $z$-axis of symmetry of the MOT and QGM regions respectively.
-The offset coils for both the MOT and QGM regions are in Helmholtz configuration.
-The holding water-cooled structure resembles two circular loops (with centers 34mm apart as the distance between QGM and MOT axis), touching internally at a point.
-Additionally we have an option to apply a uniform magnetic field in the $y$-direction (Fig. \ref{transport_cross_section}) with an independent set of coils centered around the QGM $y$-symmetry axis.
-The obtainable fields and fields gradients of those coils, driven by identical bi-polar supplies as for the compensation coils, are $(B^z_{0},dB^z_{gr}/dz)$=(18G, 3 G/cm) and $B^y_{0}$=6G.
-To prevent induced eddy currents in all metallic structures forming continuous loops nearby the experiment, such as aluminum structures holding the coils, they are sliced and the removed material is substituted with a non-conductive plastic joint to maintain the structural stability.
+In order to compensate ambient magnetic fields and to apply small ($<2$~G) uniform offsets, three pairs of large compensation coils are symmetrically installed around the glass cell.
+The coils have the shape of rectangular cuboid ($xyz$ dimensions $944\times1174\times674$~mm$^3$, coordinates defined on Fig.~\ref{transport_cross_section} as a reference for the whole paper), and are driven by a home-made bi-polar current source based on high-current paralleled operational amplifiers.
+The fields obtainable with these coils are $(0.8,~1.5,~2.15)$~G for the $xyz$ directions.
+We additionally employ two sets of offset/gradient coils (Fig.~\ref{ExperimentalSetupFullTransparent}), concentric with the $z$-axis of symmetry of the MOT and CAM regions respectively.
+The offset coils for both the MOT and CAM regions are in Helmholtz configuration.
+The water-cooled holding structure resembles two circular loops (with centers 34~mm apart, to match the distance between CAM and MOT axis), touching internally at a point.
+Additionally, we have an option to apply a uniform magnetic field in the $y$-direction (Fig.~\ref{transport_cross_section}) with an independent set of coils centered around the CAM $y$-symmetry axis.
+The obtainable fields and field gradients of those coils, driven by identical bi-polar supplies as for the compensation coils, are $(B^z_{0},dB^z_{gr}/dz)$=(18~G, 3~G/cm) and $B^y_{0}$=6~G. To prevent induced eddy currents in all metallic structures forming continuous loops nearby the experiment, such as aluminum structures holding the coils, they are sliced and the removed material is substituted with a non-conductive plastic joint to maintain the structural stability.